slideloft/new-docs/glossary/federation.md

 # Federation

-The [Bantu federation protocol](https://github.com/Bantu/Bantu-protocol/blob/master/ecosystem/sep-0002.md) maps Bantu addresses to more information about a given user.
+The [BUDS](https://github.com/Bantu/Bantu-protocol/blob/master/ecosystem/sep-0002.md) maps Bantu addresses to more information about a given user.
 It's a way for Bantu client software to resolve email-like addresses such as `name*yourdomain.com` into account IDs like: `GCCVPYFOHY7ZB7557JKENAX62LUAPLMGIWNZJAFV2MITK6T32V37KEJU`.
 Federated addresses provide an easy way for users to share payment details by using a syntax that interoperates across different domains and providers.

 ## Federated addresses